Back to home page click here

 The House of Lords

 - Almost all the other members of today's House of Lords are what we call life peers.
-This means that they have been chosen by the Queen, on the advice of the Government, to sit in the House for as long as they live, but afterwards no member of their family has the right to sit in the House.
-There is no fixed number of life peers, but the current number is 629.
-Many are former senior politicians.
-Others are very distinguished figures in fields such as education, health and social policy.
+This means that they have been chosen by the monarch, on the advice of the Government, to sit in the House for as long as they live, but afterwards no member of their family has the right to sit in the House.
+Almost 200 are former Members of Parliament.
+Others are distinguished figures in fields such as education, health and social policy.

-Link: House of Lords site click here
+House of Lords site click here

 Some distinguishing features of the British Parliamentary system